dpbmm/PythonInstruction/markdown/exceptions_etc.md

         StopIteration:

-   This `StopIteration` is a type of built-in exception — it is "thrown" when something tries to call `next()` on a a generator that has already stopped iterating.
+   This `StopIteration` is a type of built-in exception — it is "thrown" when something tries to call `next()` on a generator that has already stopped iterating.

  1. Other examples: